A Cursory Look at Makefiles

 Where multiple entries will make up a larger Makefile.
 A simple

-Makefile to compile a helloworld.c
+Makefile to compile a helloworld.c program might look something like

 this: